architect/arc.codes/src/shared/en/aws/intro-philosophy.md

 With `.arc` you:

 - Focus on defining your app architecture with a subset of service primitives as high level definitions
-- Use `npm scripts` to  generate local code, configure, provision, and deploy cloud infrastructure from the `.arc` manifest
+- Use `npx` to  generate local code, configure, provision, and deploy cloud infrastructure from the `.arc` manifest
 - You can still safely use the console tactically to access and administer primitives defined in `.arc`
 - The format, parser, and tooling are completely open to extension